Automattic/jetpack/readme.txt

 * Notifications: avoid PHP notices when moderating comments. #4208
 * Shortcodes: we updated the Cartodb shortcode to match the new product name, Carto. #4351
+* Theme Tools: avoid warnings when Tonesque processes a file which claims to be one filetype, but are actually another. #3741

 Enhancements: